-Students love that they are able to explore the country and get a real local experience.
-This program allows them to discover the rainforest, get out of their comfort zone and do things like whitewater rafting, surf lessons, and zipline.
-They also love contributing to the local community by working with kids.
+Students love Costa Rica Animal Rescue Service because they are able to explore the country and get a real local experience.
+This program allows them to discover the rainforest and the beautiful animals that live there, get out of their comfort zone and do things like whitewater rafting, surf lessons, and zipline.

-Spending a night in the heart of the jungle, whitewater rafting on one of the best rivers in the world, and TFT’s expertise in leading students through Costa Rica make this trip a once-in-a-lifetime experience!
+Costa Rica Animal Rescue Service gives the unique chance to work with exotic animals, whitewater rafting on one of the best rivers in the world, and TFT’s expertise in leading students through Costa Rica make this trip a once-in-a-lifetime experience!

 What is included?

 Tuition cost includes ground transportation; accommodation; chaperones and guides; program-related activities and admissions; taxes and tips; all breakfasts, lunches, and dinners.

 Not included in cost (this is not intended to be an exhaustive list): airfare; visas and visa application fees; personal and medical expenses; activities and admissions that are not program-related or referenced in the itinerary; beverages other than filtered water at meals; participant expenses that are outside of the program description, such as excess baggage fees and damage to hotels; expenses related to unforeseen circumstances, such as transportation strikes and natural disasters.

 How do the optional group flights work?